 Losing a loved one is always difficult, whether it was expected or not.
 That heartache can be compounded even further if their will, or the rules of intestacy, have failed to make ‘reasonable provisions’ for you.
-Nicola Moulds, Dispute Resolution Associate Solicitor, discusses how you may be able to make an inheritance claim if you believe insufficient provisions has been made for you.
+In this blog, we discuss how you may be able to make an inheritance claim if you believe insufficient provisions has been made for you.

 Historically, it has been a principle of English law that, in the event of their death, a person can leave their property to whomever they choose.
 But in 1975, parliament legislated to empower the Courts to make orders to help those unfairly left out of a Will and/or those who unfairly did not benefit under the rules of intestacy (which apply if there is no Will), such as stepchildren and unmarried partners.